billziss-gh/imap/README.md

 The need to maintain an integer map arises often in programming.
 Often the integers are used to represent other entities such as symbols (e.g. a `sym->sym` symbolic map), file handles/descriptors (e.g. a `handle->pointer` file map), pointers (e.g. a `pointer->pointer` object map), etc. Integer maps can also be used as a building block for integer sets, floating point maps, interval maps, etc.

 If the map is **unordered** and does not need to support a fast _successor_ or _iterate_ operation then usually the best data structure is a hash table employing an open addressing scheme.
 However there is often a need for **ordered** integer maps with support for a fast _successor_ or _iterate_ operation in natural numeric order.
-The obvious choice is a tree data structure such as the one provided by `std::map`, which unfortunately do not always have the best performance.
+The obvious choice is a tree data structure such as the one provided by `std::map`, which unfortunately does not always have the best performance.
 Radix trees are an improvement and some forms of radix trees like [crit-bit trees](https://cr.yp.to/critbit.html) can perform better.

 The proposed data structure is a radix tree that instead of using a single bit to make a decision whether to go left or right in the tree, it uses 4 bits to pick one of 16 directions.
 The data structure employs a compression scheme for internal pointers and stored values and is laid out in a cache-friendly manner.
 These properties have the effect of creating a time and space efficient data structure.